 “To help we have a Good Practice Guide for Outside Lighting in Northumberland International Dark Sky Park and by working closely with the County Council, Northumberland National Park Authority offers free pre-planning advice on how all developments, large and small, can preserve the Dark Sky Park and improve the dark skies surrounding it.”

-There is also lots of information available on local attractions and businesses which offer dark sky experiences, including The Sill’s own activity programme of events.
+There is also lots of information available on local attractions and businesses which offer stargazing experiences, including The Sill’s own activity programme of events.